tnqv/sample-monorepo/README.md

 ---

-## Walkthrough 2: Release New Version Application
+## Walkthrough 2: Release New Version Application (with Github Action)

 ### User Story